Siddhantaternos/Database-Management-Systems-DBMS-/Normalization.md

 * Revisit during **schema design problems**
 * Use for **DBMS interviews and system design discussions**

-Normalization is a tool—not a goal.
+Normalization is a tool not a goal.
 These notes treat it exactly that way.